aolenevme/agile-cheatsheet/README.md

-# The Agile cheat sheet
+# The Agile Cheat Sheet 🏈
 > One minute to learn.
 The whole life to cultivate yourself

 **Hi!** This cheat sheet about the Agile was created in order to revise the variety of principles and practices that